 IT centralized analytics also creates potential problems for your technical departments.
 If your IT department has to constantly answer requests from users for reports and dashboards, it may mean they have less time to focus on other important areas of the business.

-What is the Self-Service Analytics approach?
+What is the self-service analytics approach?

-We’ve covered what the meaning of self-service analytics is and the key steps to prepare for self-service analytics in previous deep dive articles, but for those readers unfamiliar with the term, essentially think of it as a modern approach to business intelligence and analytics that focuses on tools that democratize data for everyone, not just those with technical know-how.
+We’ve covered what the meaning of self-service analytics is and the key steps to prepare for self-service analytics in previous deep dive articles, but for those readers unfamiliar with the term, essentially think of it as a modern approach to business intelligence and analytics that focuses on self service analytics tools that democratize data for everyone, not just those with technical know-how.

-How did the Self-Service Analytics approach start?
+How did the self-service analytics approach start?

 The paradigm shift toward empowering individuals to explore and analyze data began with a pivotal change in thinking towards the role of BI and analytics in the organization.